Adonca2203/WayCap/README.md

 Currently it offers video and audio capture when ran and exports the capture into an mp4 file all using ffmpeg.

-Use `busctl --user call com.rust.GameClip /com/rust/GameClip com.rust.GameClip SaveClip` to invoke the save command.
+Use `busctl --user call com.rust.WayCap /com/rust/WayCap com.rust.WayCap SaveClip` to invoke the save command.

 # Core features
 - [x] Asks permission from user to record their screen (Wayland limitation).